- Get Involved

 - Florida Archaeology Professorship: Support professorship in Florida archaeology.
 (Endowment)

 - Florida Archaeology Publication Fund: Support publication in Florida archaeology and closely related fields.

 - Florida Archaeology Research and Collections Fund: Support the Museum’s “Saving Ancient Watercraft: Florida’s Dugout Canoes Unique History and Plight Project.”

 The Historical Archaeology program provides a continuum of European colonial settlement spanning the period between the arrival of Columbus in 1492 and the end of Spanish dominion in 1821.

 - Frank D. Upchurch, Sr. and Hamilton D. Upchurch Endowment: Support the programs and research related to the Spanish exploration of Florida, particularly St. Augustine, in the Institute of Early Period Contact Studies.

 - Historical Archaeology Fund: Support the Museum’s historical archaeology programs and collections.

-- Lastinger Archaeology Endowment: Support research, teaching, and preservation initiatives focusing on French and Spanish Colonial archeology of Florida's First Coast.
+- Lastinger Archaeology Endowment: Support research, teaching and preservation initiatives focusing on French and Spanish Colonial archaeology of Florida's First Coast.